Tiszaeszlár affair

 The Tiszaeszlár affair was originally a murder case which was represented in journals as a blood libel that led to a trial that set off antisemitic agitation in Austria-Hungary in 1882 and 1883.
-After the disappearance of a local girl, Eszter Solymosi, Jews were accused of murdering and beheading her.
-A body was found some time later in a river, she having apparently drowned, but the Hungarian Highest Court (Kúria) found that the body was not that of Eszter, but had been dressed in her clothes.
+After a local 14 year old girl, Eszter Solymosi, failed to return home on 1 April 1882, Jews were accused of murdering and beheading her.
+On 18 June 1882, a female body was found floating in the Tisza river near the town of Tiszadada.
 A lengthy trial followed, eventually resulting in the acquittal of all the accused.

 Origin of the accusation

 On April 1, 1882, Eszter Solymosi, a 14-year-old Christian peasant girl disappeared.
 She was a servant in the home of András Huri in Tiszaeszlár, a Hungarian village situated on the Tisza river.
 She went on an errand from which she did not return.
 The search was fruitless.
 A rumor was circulated that the girl had become a victim of Jewish religious fanaticism.
-The origin of these rumours pointed to the son of József Scharf who said that the same thing was happening in those times in Russia.

 Hungarian agitators, whose leaders, Géza Ónody, representative of Tiszaeszlár in the Hungarian Parliament, and Győző Istóczy, MP, proposed the expulsion of the Jews in the House of Deputies.
 They fomented the non-Jewish sections of the public against the Jewish sections of the public.
 This resulted in an outburst of bigotry, with number of violent acts and pogroms perpetrated by non-Jews against their Jewish neighbors.

 They spread the charges, saying Jews murdered a girl in order to use human blood at Passover.
 In the Jewish calendar, during the year 1882, the Passover began 3rd April and ended 10th April.
-The accusation was debatable because any blood cannot be near Jewish food, or that food becomes non-kosher, and the idea of even a tiny drop of any kind of blood in food is unsanctified to Jews.
-Usually this means animal blood, and so human blood is considered especially egregious.
-The contaminated food would be thrown out or if still edible, be given to a non-Jew.
-Non-kosher food to be included in a Passover ritual would be unacceptable.
 On May 4th, the girl's mother accused a number of Jews, before the local judge, of the murder of her daughter.
 She urged him to initiate an investigation.